25 Things to do in Tuscany (2024): Best places to see

 Tuscany is the perfect interplay between the city and the medieval villages.
 The eye is caressed by its artistic and architectural heritage, the taste buds rejoice at the local wine and great food.

-You can read about other beautiful places in Italy here: Where to go in Italy?
-26 tips for the most beautiful places and cities in Italy
+Read more about other beautiful places in Italy here: 26 tips for the most beautiful places and cities in Italy

 1. Florence